matteoproietti1/AirBbB_Analysis/README.md

 ### Data Sources
 The primary dataset used for the analysis is "milan.csv", which is the cleansed dataset.
 The original .csv file is "milan_raw.csv".
 The main data source is the [official Airbnb database](https://insideairbnb.com/get-the-data/), which is constantly updated every quarter of the year.
 The latest update for the database used in this EDA is March 22, 2024.
 The cleansed dataset, SQL and R scripts for data processing and analysis are available in this repository for further exploration and utilization.
+For the comparison at Question 2), the dataset "rome.csv" was recovered and cleansed in the same way as before.

 During the cleaning and preparation phase, following tasks were performed:
 1) Creation of a Staging table to preserve the original data